ottenwbe/bosh-install/README.md

     sudo mv bosh-cli-2.0.1-linux-amd64 /usr/local/bin/bosh
     ```

-1. With help of the bosh deployment and the bosh cli, the script rolls out a director.
+1. With the help of bosh deployment and the bosh cli, the script rolls out a director.
-    The parameters internal_cidr ff are the inputs given by the remote_exec provisioner.
+    Recall that the remote-exec provisioner called the install script with several
+    input parameters.
+    The variables internal_cidr, internal_gw, internal_ip, access_key_id, secret_access_key,
+    subnet_id, and private_key_file are assigned those input parameters.

     ```bash
     mkdir -p ~/deployments/bosh-master